 German can be studied from IV Form (Year 9) to Upper VI (Year 13).
-In Upper V (Year 11) girls take the Edexcel IGCSE, in Year 12 the Edexcel AS German Examination and in Year 13 the Edexcel A2 examination.
+In Upper V (Year 11) girls take the Edexcel International GCSE, in Year 12 and Year 13 the Edexcel German A Level.

 Topics are studied through exercises developing all four skills (speaking, listening, reading and writing), supplemented by thorough teaching of grammar.
 As a result, from an early stage, girls are using structures and vocabulary well beyond the course requirements, easing the transition from GCSE to A Level, as well as from the Sixth Form to further study of the language at University level.

 At Queen’s Gate we will be following the course content of the new Edexcel International GCSE Specification for German.
 To be able to take German for GCSE you must have prior knowledge of the subject and you should have shown a consistently good level of attainment in all areas during IVth Form (Year 9).